Upper Division Teaching-Related Courses

 Math 103 A

 Math 103 A is a 2-unit seminar course designed to expose students to current issues in secondary mathematics education.
 Students will observe a variety of instruction in a variety of middle and high school classrooms and complete readings of relevant mathematics education research.
 Students will discuss these observations and readings in seminar.
-Currently offered during Winter Quarter.
+Currently not offered.

 Math 105 ABC